8 Signs of a Toxic Friendship

 You’re somaticizing, actually feeling ill as the stress impacts your body.
 You get back aches, neck pain—maybe she's really a pain in the neck?
 Instead of feeling bolstered by your connection, you start feeling weakened.
 Your body continues reacting.
-You feel anxious, get headaches and stomach upset, you have a hard time getting out of bed...
+You feel anxious, experience headaches and stomach upset, or have a hard time getting out of bed.

 When you’re in a great friendship, it boosts your immune system.
 But toxic friendships are sickening.
 While relationships often have ups and downs, if you're on a wild ride, you may want to think about hopping off before you turn green.
 Friends are supposed to add to your life, not take away from it.

-Sharon Livingston, PhD—psychologist, coach, business marketing consultant, and president of the ICCA (the International Coach Certification Alliance) is author of Get Lost, Girlfriend!: How I Found Myself When My Best Friend Dumped Me.
+Sharon Livingston, Ph.D., is a psychologist, coach, business marketing consultant, and president of the ICCA (the International Coach Certification Alliance).
+She is the author of Get Lost, Girlfriend!: How I Found Myself When My Best Friend Dumped Me.